andreabradpitto/Mentore-Group-Project/README.md

 # Mentore-Group-Project ONTOLOGY  readme

-This is the readme for the brach devoted to the **Mentore** Ontology development.
+This is the readme for the branch devoted to the **Mentore** Ontology development.

 ## :exclamation: Software requirements